-The power (intensity) radioactive that materials emit radiation is measured in a unit Gray (Gy) Called "Becquerel (Bq)" Amount of radiation energy absorb when radiation reaches to When radiation reaches to radiation on the human materials and the human body is measured in body, releasing its energy which is absorbed by "Sievert (Sv)".
-The materials.
-One gray is one of radiation Joule of energy absorbed by 1kg of material.
-3 and human Joule is a unit of energy. amount materials and human tissues is measured in "Gray (Gy)".
-As you may have Becquerel (Bq) heard "Becquerel" or "Sievert" from TV and radio, these are units for possible intensity radioactivity and the radiotactivity and the radiotactivity and radioactivity and the radiotactivity and radioactivity and radioactivity and radioactivity radioactive radioacti control of radiation
+The power (intensity) radioactive that materials emit radiation is measured in a unit Gray (Gy) called "Becquerel (Bq)".
+Amount of radiation energy absorb The biological effects of When radiation reaches to radiation on the human materials and the human body is measured in body, releasing its energy which is absorbed by "Sievert (Sv)".
+The materials on gray is one of radiation Joule of energy absorbed absorbed by /2 Joule is a unit of energy. amount energy materials and human tissues is measured in

+"Gray (Gy)".